nicolas-goudry/nix-config/README.md

 * Run `install-system` from a terminal (recommended, only install option for the console ISO)
 * Use the graphical Calamares installer (basic NixOS installation, not using this flake)

-The `install-system` command is a binary wrapping the [`install.sh`](./hosts/common/users/nixos/install.sh) Bash script.
+The `install-system` command is a binary wrapping the [install Bash script](./hosts/common/users/nixos/install.nix) defined in a Nix file.
 Learn how to use it by reading its help message:

 ```shell
 install-system -h